carotene/carotene-docs/quick_overview/serverapi.rst

 As we can see, Carotene sends a POST request with two parameters: ``channel`` (the channel where this message was published) and ``message`` (the actual content of the message, encoded en JSON).

 With this, we have covered how to publish and subscribe from our backend.

+We are always looking for ways to improve the documentation.
+If you have problems or suggestions, open a `pull request <https://github.com/carotene/carotene-docs>`_ or send us an email at nacho@limenius.com.